ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 However, if one of the parties has deleted the other party's authentication credential from its local storage, then there should be a way to restore it without requesting a new access token.

 Consider first the EDHOC forward message flow.
 If the ACE Client / EDHOC Initiator sends a credential by reference in message_3, then Responder may return error code 3, Unknown credential referenced.
 This enables the Initiator to restart the protocol using some other ID_CRED, typically the authentication credential by value thereby resolving the issue.
-However, in case the ACE Resource Server / EDHOC Responder sends a credential by reference in message_2, then returning a code 3 EDHOC error message does not automatically solve the problem.
+However, if the ACE Resource Server / EDHOC Responder sends a credential by reference in message_2, then returning a code 3 EDHOC error message does not automatically solve the problem.
 Having aborted the EDHOC session, the Responder has no reliable way to act differently in a following EDHOC session, since it never authenticated the Initiator.

 In order to remediate this situation, this section specifies the EAD item Credential By Value for requesting the peer's authentication credential by value.